If you haven’t overwintered your broad beans (like me) then you might be thinking about sowing some seeds right about now.

-I sow most my veg seeds in pots these days, and broad beans are no exception.
+I sow most of my veg seeds in pots these days, and broad beans are no exception.
 I sow beans undercover in February, but if you haven’t a greenhouse, you can wait until March time.

-To save on multipurpose compost, I will sow up to five seeds in a 6 inch wide pot, before tipping out the contents and breaking up into individual seedlings.
+To save on multipurpose compost, I will sow up to five seeds in a 6-inch wide pot, before tipping out the contents and breaking up into individual seedlings.

 Sowing in pots is particularly useful as the ground in early Spring can still be very wet and heavy in some areas, and not ideal for sowing direct.